CSDN: Cross-modal Shape-transfer Dual-refinement Network for Point Cloud Completion: experiment

+This set of ablative experiments aims at exploring the role of point clouds and images in our method.
+First, we change our network into single-modal versions and analyze the contribution of different input modalities.
+Specifically, we ablate on the single-view images in the variant G, where both IPAdaIN and Global Constraint are removed.
+The variant H is a single-view reconstruction network based on CSDN.
+We replace the shape fusion module with a vanilla foldingnet that uses only image features to reconstruct a coarse point cloud and remove the Local Refinement unit in the dual-refinement module.
+Then, we analyze their performance from two aspects: (1) missing geometry completion, and (2) original structure preservation.

+\textbf{Missing Geometry Completion} Table \ref{tab:ablationM} shows that the variants G and H have varying degrees of performance loss.
+While G still has competitive results on both known and novel categories, H has a large-margin performance drop (156\% on known categories and 231\% on novel categories).
+Besides, these results further demonstrate that our method is an image-guided point cloud completion network, where point clouds play the major role.

+We demonstrate some cases when images cannot depict the missing parts in point clouds and visually compare the completion results of CSDN and its variants G and H in Figure~\ref{fig:vis112}.
+More results under such a condition can be found in Figure~\ref{fig:morevis}.
+We can see that G struggles to infer the missing parts.
+Meanwhile, the single-view reconstruction H can only reconstruct coarse shapes with a considerable number of noisy points.
+Both the variants cannot recover the structures that are unseen in images (e.g., the wheels of the car, the upper part of the chair legs and the table legs).
+In contrast, CSDN can generate smoother detailed structures that are missing in both the input point clouds and images, rather than just reconstructing geometric details from images.
+We credit such superiority to our feature fusion strategy.

-To evaluate the effects of Image and the Dual Refinement module, we also qualitatively compare the final and coarse results (i.e., version F in our ablation study) of CSDN and CSDN without the input image (i.e., the version E in our Ablation Study).
-It is observed from Figure \ref{fig:visualabla} that our method struggles to infer the missing regions without the input image.
-Meanwhile, we find that the coarse point cloud generated by Shape Fusion has already a relatively complete shape.
+In Figure~\ref{fig:visualabla}, we show one more visual comparison between the final and coarse results of CSDN and its variant G. It can be observed that without the input images our method struggles to infer the missing regions and the coarse point clouds generated by Shape Fusion are already reasonably complete compared to the corresponding partial inputs.